-Discussion with Mr Leacock confirmed that he was aware of the types and indicators of abuse and the actions to be taken in the event of a safeguarding issue being identified.
+Discussion with Ms Hicks confirmed that she was aware of the types and indicators of abuse and the actions to be taken in the event of a safeguarding issue being identified.

-Review of records demonstrated that Mrs Strojna, as the safeguarding lead, has completed formal training in safeguarding adults.
-During a previous inspection to one of the other Skinworkz Beauty Limited establishments in November 2023, Mrs Strojna had been advised to undertake formal level two safeguarding training in keeping with the Northern Ireland Adult Safeguarding Partnership (NIASP) training strategy (revised 2016) and minimum standards.
-Following this inspection RQIA received confirmation that this matter had been addressed.
+Review of records demonstrated that Ms Hicks, as the safeguarding lead, had not completed formal level two training in safeguarding adults in keeping with the Northern Ireland Adult Safeguarding Partnership (NIASP) training strategy (revised 2016) and minimum standards.
+As previously stated, an area for improvement against the standards has been made in this regard.

-It was confirmed that a copy of the regional guidance document entitled Adult Safeguarding Prevention and Protection in Partnership (July 2015) was available for reference.
+It was confirmed that a copy of the regional guidance document entitled Adult Safeguarding Prevention and Protection in Partnership (July 2015) were available for reference.

-It was determined that the service had appropriate arrangements in place to manage a safeguarding issue should it arise.
+It was determined that addressing the area for improvement will strengthen the arrangements in place to manage a safeguarding issue should it arise.